-The proposed lot coverage is 33.66%, which is slightly above the 30% maximum requirement.
-This is desirable in terms of achieving overall lot performance and the internal functioning of the apartment dwelling, which will consist of the individual dwelling units, and common areas for lobbies, lockers, moving-in, elevator, and an internal mechanical room (as opposed to rooftop).
+The proposed lot coverage is 71.2%, which is over double the 30% maximum requirement.
+This is desirable in terms of hiding the vehicle in favour of high-quality built form.
+It will ensure better site performance and the internal functioning of the apartment dwelling.